The Committee approved an emergency appropriation of $1 million for Hurricane Sandy related expenses at the Committee meeting on Thursday.

-As of Dec.
-13, $343,000 was spent on debris management pickup, not including the final collection date, and approximately $400,000 on overtime.
-Those costs don’t include the tree contractor, a fence maintenance repairer, equipment repair costs and other expenses, Laureigh had said.
+To date, $343,000 was spent on debris management pickup, not including the additional weekend that was recently approved, and approximately $400,000 on overtime.
+Those costs don’t include the tree contractor, equipment repair costs and other expenses.

 All hurricane-related expenses will be submitted to FEMA, which will then determine what costs are reimbursable, Laureigh said.
 The township doesn't expect to see any reimbursement until the summer at the earliest.